FluveFV/multilabel-aixpa/README.md

 # multilabel-aixpa
 🇺🇸-🏴󠁧󠁢󠁥󠁮󠁧󠁿

-Multilabel classifier.
-Multilabel indicates that it can be trained on data with multiple labels per observation, just like "dog" can be both a mammal and a pet.
+Document classifier.
+It has been deployed to automatically detect if the data has multiple labels per observation (_multi-label_ classification problem) or only a single label per observation (_multi-class_).

 #### Specifics and context
 -   `kind`: product-template